-The Foetus ( Sleeping on side, knees bent, arms out): This is the most common positions and also the best all-round to keep circulation strong and not put undue strain on core body parts.
+The Foetus ( Sleeping on the side, knees bent, arms out): This is the most common positions and also the best all-around to keep circulation strong and not put undue strain on core body parts.

 The starfish (Sleeping on the back, legs out arms out ): A slightly better position, if you can try to take up as much space as possible, your body will be more relaxed.
-However there is still a rirk of snoring.
+However, there is still a risk of snoring.

-The yearner (Sleep on side, legs straight, arms out): A good position for the back discs, muscles and ligaments.
+The learner (Sleep on the side, legs straight, arms out): A good position for the back discs, muscles and ligaments.
 Try to not bend forward too much, as this can lead to a slouch.

 The soldier (Sleeping on the back, legs straight, arms by side): Not advised.
 This position has a high risk of snoring, and the tongue can fall to the back of the throat.

-The freefaller (Sleeping on the front, head turned, arms up on the pillow): Seen as the worst position due to a 90 degree neck angle with pins and needs in the upturned hands.
+The freefalling (Sleeping on the front, head turned, arms up on the pillow): Seen as the worst position due to a 90-degree neck angle with pins and needs in the upturned hands.

-Pregnancy: The best sleeping position for prefnancy is to sleep on your side to help blood flow and reduce swelling in ankles, hands ang feet.
+Pregnancy: The best sleeping position for pregnancy is to sleep on your side to help blood flow and reduce swelling in ankles, hands any feet.

 Sitting: The best position to improve oxygenation, however not ideal as generally uncomfortable, and a position that feels unnatural.